Pouria-Rezaeii/rxjs-response-cache/README.md

 designed to improve user experience in applications where data remains static or changes infrequently during user browsing.

-By caching responses from RxJS GET method calls, this package ensures users won't hit unnecessary delays.
+By caching responses fetched by RxJS Observables, this package ensures users won't hit unnecessary delays.
 When stale data is available, users will see it immediately, cutting down wait times and creating a seamless browsing experience.

-#### Check the <a href="https://rxjs-cache-service-live-demo.vercel.app/" target="_blank">Live Demo</a>
+#### Check the <a href="https://rxjs-cache-service-live-demo.vercel.app/">Live Demo</a>

 ### <section id="features"> Main Features </section>
 - Global accessibility throughout the application.